 a.
 Continuously monitor the state of data quality through data profiling

-Attaining data quality and maintaining it over time are two different things.
+Achieving high-quality data and maintaining it over time are two different things.
 This is why you need to implement a systematic process that continuously monitors the state of data and profiles it to uncover hidden details about its structure and content.

 The scope and process of data profiling activity can be set depending on the definition of data quality at your company and how it is measured.